DREP Market Capitalization Reaches $6.74 Billion (DREP)

 Buying and Selling DREP

-It is usually not presently possible to purchase alternative cryptocurrencies such as DREP directly using U.S. dollars.
-Investors seeking to trade DREP should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+It is usually not presently possible to purchase alternative cryptocurrencies such as DREP directly using US dollars.
+Investors seeking to trade DREP should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DREP using one of the aforementioned exchanges.

 Receive News & Updates for DREP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DREP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.